bugzilla/bugzilla.github.io/contributing/funding.md

 <p>
 <a href="https://donate.stripe.com/eVadTl5xa53RcIEeUV" class="button primary">Contribute</a> towards this goal via Stripe (credit, debit, Apple Pay, CashApp).
 Stripe will deduct 2.9% + 30¢ from your contribution as a transaction fee.
 </p>
+<p>If you give via Stripe and want to cover the fee (completely optional), here's the formula: Take the amount you want us to get, add 30¢, then divide by 0.971.
+For example, if you want us to get $100, add 30¢ to make 100.30, then divide by 0.971 and round it to two places after the decimal, which gives you $103.30.
+To verify it, subtract 2.9% to get 100.3043, round to two digits after the decimal to get 100.30, then subtract 30¢ to get $100.</p>

 <h3>Ongoing Necessary Expenses</h3>